 Automated Business Rule Validation

 Documents that pass confidence checks still need structural and logical verification.
-This second layer catches errors that confidence scores cannot detect, such as a field that was extracted with high confidence but is simply wrong in context.
+This layer catches errors that confidence scores cannot detect, such as a high-confidence field that is wrong in context.
+For an implementation example, see validating extracted invoice data in API workflows.

 Cross-field arithmetic checks are the highest-value rules.
 Do line item amounts sum to the subtotal?
 Does subtotal plus tax equal the invoice total?
 Does quantity multiplied by unit price equal the line amount?
 Arithmetic failures almost always indicate an extraction error or a genuinely malformed invoice, and either case demands review.